Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 {
 name: STR, // object name,
 type: "external", // the type of external folders is always "external"
-path: STR // URL to the metadata file that contains information about the folder },
+url: STR // URL to the metadata file that contains information about the folder },
 ```